Polynomials with many rational preperiodic points: Introduction

 \begin{question} How many complex preperiodic points can degree-$d$ polynomials $f(x), g(x) \in \CC[x]$ have in common? \end{question}

 Both questions are conjectured to have answers in the form of uniform upper bounds depending only on $d$ (subject to some minor caveats described below).
-In this paper, we consider lower bounds for these two conjectural uniform upper bounds.
-That is, we prove the existence of degree-$d$ polynomials $f(x) \in \QQ[x]$ with a large number of rational preperiodic points relative to $d$, and then use these polynomials to construct pairs of polynomials $f(x)$ and $g(x)$ with many common complex preperiodic points.
+Our main result proves the existence of a sequence of polynomials $f_d(x) \in \QQ[x]$ of degree at most $d$ which simultaneously exhibit extremal behavior for both questions: $f_d(x)$ has many rational preperiodic points, and the polynomials $f_d(x) + i $ and $f_d(x) + j$ have many common complex preperiodic points for small integers $i$ and $j$.